UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Uncertainty-Aware Grasping Pipeline

-\paragraph{Vertical Grasp Filter} Grasps with jaws aligned vertically (above each other), as shown in Grasp Filtering c) in Fig. \ref{fig:pipeline}, are rejected as unstable and formulated as
+\paragraph{Vertical Grasp Filter} Grasps with jaws aligned vertically (above each other), as shown in \textit{Filtering c)} in Fig. \ref{fig:pipeline}, are rejected as unstable and formulated as

-where $\mathbf{z}$ is the world vertical axis and $\theta_{\text{vert}}$ is the vertically oriented grasp threshold.
+where $\mathbf{G}_i[0\!:\!3,0]$ is the grasp frame’s $x$-axis (jaw opening direction) for grasp $i$, $\mathbf{z}$ is the world vertical axis, $|\cdot|$ denotes absolute value, and $\theta_{\text{vert}}$ is the maximum allowable vertical alignment threshold.
 This vertical orientation constraint reflects the physical instability of vertically stacked finger configurations when grasping soft, approximately elliptical objects such as strawberries, which tend to slip in such orientations.
 The absolute value ensures that grasps are rejected whether the X-axis points up or down.

-\paragraph{Jaw-Object Intersection Test} For each grasp, we verify that the gripper jaws do not intersect the object through a geometric clearance check to make sure the gripper jaws will not harm the strawberries as illustrated in Grasp Filtering d) in Fig. \ref{fig:pipeline}.
+\paragraph{Jaw-Object Intersection Filter} For each grasp, we verify that the gripper jaws do not intersect the object through a geometric clearance check to ensure that the gripper jaws do not damage the strawberries as illustrated in \textit{Filtering d)} in Fig. \ref{fig:pipeline}.

 The jaw lines are

 where $\mathbf{c} = \mathbf{G}_i[0:3, 3]$ is the grasp center, $\mathbf{x} = \mathbf{G}_i[0:3, 0]$ is the jaw-opening direction, $w$ is the gripper width, $\mathbf{a}$ is the approach direction, and $t$ is the jaw length.